 Can you take a phone call or have a conversation with your spouse or another adult without your child getting into everything or interrupting you with demands?

-- Children don’t initiate activities (if bored, they just bother their parents instead of finding something to do)
+- Children don’t initiate activities on their own (if bored, they just bother their parents instead of finding something to do)

-There are many ways to add extra supports to your child’s day to day life:
+There are many ways to add extra structure to your home and your child’s day to meet their needs.

 Children process information best visually and kinesthetically, therefore the best way to add structure to the home is with visuals and consistent

-Your home should be structured in a way that is easily understood by your child.
+It’s important to structure your home in a way that will be easily understood by your child.

 Structure Demands – The Task/Chore System

-Just to delve into a little more detail about the work/chore system.
-This can be any type of system that you create which shows your child what their expectations and/or chores are – with a specific way for your child to show that these tasks are “all done” – for example, an “all done” envelope or folder to place the visual in, removing it from sight.
+It’s also important to have a specific way for your child to show that these tasks are “all done”.
+Such as, an “all done” envelope or folder to place the visual in, removing it from sight.
 Or a “done” space to move the tasks over to, or a checkbox they can write on.

 Structure The Time